 City Spotlight: 3 Days in Hollywood

 Hollywood isn't just a city near Miami.
-It's a destination in itself.
-Read about its spotless beaches, entertainment, dining and more.
+It's a destination in itself, with spotless beaches, great entertainment, and fine dining.

 Despite its glamorous name, Hollywood sometimes is overshadowed by its glitzier neighbors, Miami and Fort Lauderdale.
 It’s a laid-back beach town where pleasures from an earlier era linger alongside modern art and renovated parks.
 Add in a walkable, historic downtown and after-dark action at a nearby casino, and you’ve got a recipe for old-school glamour that is most definitely shaken and not stirred.